ronniegeraghty/azure-cpp-sample/README.md

   ```bash
   export AZURE_KEYVAULT_URL="https://<your-key-vault-name>.vault.azure.net/"
   ```
+- Finally, you'll need to make sure your Azure account has the proper permissions to work with Key Vault Secrets.
+You can do this by assigning yourself the "Key Vault Secrets Officer" role on the Access Control (IAM) page of your Key Vault resouce in the Azure portal.

 ### Add our Azure C++ Code
 - Now we'll update our `main.cpp` file with the following code to use Azure Key Vault: